JinnnK/Tranformable-Gaussian-Reward-sim2real-with-Turtlebot3/README.md

 catkin_make
 catkin build dr_spaam_ros
 ```
 2-2.
-Download datasets and modify the configs
+Change the topic name.
-You can download the dataset from [here](https://drive.google.com/drive/folders/1Wl2nC8lJ6s9NI1xtWwmxeAUnuxDiiM4W).
-And in the `topics.yaml` located in `dr_spaam_ros/config/`, change the subscriber from `/segway/scan_multi` to `/scan`.
+In the `topics.yaml` located in `dr_spaam_ros/config/`, change the subscriber from `/segway/scan_multi` to `/scan`.
 Additionally, in the `dr_spaam_ros.yaml`, modify the weight_file path and detector_model according to the pre-trained model you want to use.

 Please note that 2D_lidar_person_detection works with numpy version 1.23.0 or lower.
 For more details, please refer to [here](https://github.com/VisualComputingInstitute/2D_lidar_person_detection).